Informed Voting for Sustainable Stewardship

 Right to Reply

-Manifest’s role is to act as a screening mechanism for the issues that are likely to be problematic for shareholders in the context of their governance and investment policy.
-Client’s final voting decisions, while influenced by our research, are made independent of Manifest.
+Minerva provides expert screening and analysis of the issues that are likely to be problematic for shareholders in the context of their governance and investment policy.
+Client’s final voting decisions, while influenced by our research, are made independent of Minerva.
 Issuers are strongly advised to liaise with their owners i.e. shareholders, directly.

-Manifest will never disclose how clients will or may vote.Last Updated: 16 April 2011
+Minerva will never disclose how clients will or may vote.Last Updated: 16 April 2019